What Determines if a Position is Safety-Sensitive?

 Every company has different drug testing requirements so in some cases one company may test employees more often compared to others.
 The key point is there is not a universal rule that applies to all companies in all industries, and one cannot assume employees who work across the spectrum of a company are tested with the same vigor and regulation that applies to pilots, CDL drivers, or other DOT-regulated positions.

-It seems clear the definition of safety sensitive in the U.S. is lagging and no longer adequately covers the entire span of safety.
-The good news is while defining safety-sensitive positions is important; employers can create drug testing policies that fit their individual workplaces.
-Federal regulations and state drug testing laws must be considered in all workplace drug and alcohol policies but employers can apply non-discriminatory language and practices to help them implement a more effective drug testing program.
+It seems clear the definition of safety-sensitive in the U.S. is lagging and no longer adequately covers the entire span of safety.
+The good news is that while defining safety-sensitive positions is important, employers can create drug testing policies that fit their individual workplaces.
+Federal regulations and state drug testing laws must be considered in all workplace drug and alcohol policies, but employers can apply non-discriminatory language and practices to help them implement a more effective drug testing program.
 Using this approach, an employer may, for example, test all new employees within 60 days of their start dates to ensure compliance.

 From there, an employer can differentiate testing rates based on positions – administrative roles with limited access to systems and customers may be tested pre-access or randomly at a rate of 30% of the annual employee group, while those with access to customer financial data (Personal Identifiable Information and credit cards), employee data (Human Resources), or heightened computer access are tested at 75% annually.
 Finally, those who have an increased physical safety risk are tested at 100% annually.

 THE ONE THING THAT DOESN’T CHANGE

 Drug testing laws, technology, and trends are changing rapidly but one thing doesn’t change – the proven effectiveness of workplace drug testing as a cost containment and risk mitigation tool.
 Employers must continue to vocalize how important their drug testing program is, and how critical the laws and regulations that affect those programs are to their overall safety and risk.